If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

 6. Create a YouTube Channel

-Depending on the type of videos you want to make, planning can be anything from creating a set, location hunting, etc. to just planning a script or making some bullet points of what you want to cover in a video.
+Depending on the type of videos you want, planning can be anything from creating a set, location hunting, etc., to just planning a script or making bullet points of what you want to cover in a video.

-Once you’ve recorded/filmed your video, you can use a free tool to cut and edit it, or you can use video editing software like Premiere Pro or Final Cut.
+Once you’ve recorded/filmed your video, you can use a free tool to cut and edit it or video editing software like Premiere Pro or Final Cut.

 Once your video has been edited and exported, it’s time to upload it to your YouTube channel.